awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 The [Amazon S3](#AmazonSimpleStorageService) [bucket](#bucket) or custom origin containing the definitive original version of the content you deliver through [CloudFront](#AmazonCF)\.

 **original environment**<a name="originalenvironment"></a>
-The instances in a deployment group at the start of an AWS CodeDeploy blue/green deployment\.
+The instances in a deployment group at the start of an CodeDeploy blue/green deployment\.

 **OSB transformation**<a name="osb-transformation"></a>
 Orthogonal sparse bigram transformation\.
 In machine learning, a transformation that aids in text string analysis and that is an alternative to the n\-gram transformation\.
 OSB transformations are generated by sliding the window of size *n* words over the text, and outputting every pair of words that includes the first word in the window\.